EJCassella/EJCassella/README.md

 I have 7 years of experience using Python to collect, clean, and analyse experimental research data.

-More broadly, I am extremely excited about the potential for machine learning to revolutionise sustainability research and development as it has for language processing, computer vision, and predicting protein structures.

 Keep an eye out for my portfolio website coming soon.

 💃 More about me: